Joe Agius

 Joseph James Agius (born 10 March 1992) is an Australian musician, singer and performer.
-He is the lead singer & guitarist of Brisbane-based rock band, The Creases, which he founded in 2013, and solo project RINSE, which he began officially releasing music through in 2020.
-Agius has also directed music videos for his partner, Harriette Pilbeam's solo project, Hatchie.
+He is the lead singer & guitarist of Brisbane-based rock band The Creases, which he founded in 2013, and solo project RINSE, which he began officially releasing music through in 2020.
+Agius has also directed music videos for his wife Harriette Pilbeam's solo project, Hatchie.
 As a member of Hatchie's backing band, Agius has also co-written, co-produced and performed material with her since 2018.